-Time Travelers: Children determine the order of geologic events — such as the formation of the Moon and when the bright crater of Tycho formed, and are introduced to NASA lunar scientists through comic-book style visualizations.
+Time Travelers: Determine the order of geologic events on the Moon and meet NASA lunar scientists through comic-book style visualizations.

 Wham!
-Moon!: Children create their own comic strips of our Moon's birth, and use balls of Play-Doh® to model the impact between Earth and a small planet 4.5 billion years ago.
+Moon!: Create comic strips of our Moon's birth, and use balls of Play-Doh® to model the impact between Earth and a small planet 4.5 billion years ago.

-Recipe for a Moon: Children make edible models of the cores, mantles, and crusts of the Moon and Earth.
+Recipe for a Moon: Make edible models of the cores, mantles, and crusts of the Moon and Earth.

-Edible Rocks: Children analyze and discuss candy bars with the same terminology used by geologists to study rocks from space.
+Edible Rocks: Analyze and discuss candy bars with the same terminology used by geologists to study rocks from space.

-Rocks Tell Us the Moon's Story: Children can see snapshots of the Moon's history and hold an important artifact of American history with a Lunar Sample Disk.
+Rocks Tell Us the Moon's Story: See snapshots of the Moon's history and hold an important artifact of American history with a Lunar Sample Disk.